More U.S. forces arrive in Baghdad, two-star general leads effort

-"It will of course serve as a fusion centre where information that's coming in from the various teams can be consolidated and it can be analysed," said Colonel Steve Warren, a Pentagon spokesman.

-Iraq's million-strong army, trained and equipped by the United States, largely evaporated in the north after Sunni fighters led by the Islamic State in Iraq and the Levant launched their assault with the capture of the north's biggest city Mogul on June 10.

-But in recent days, government forces have been fighting back, relying on elite commandos flown in by helicopter to defend the country's biggest oil refinery at Bailie.
+But in recent days, government forces have been fighting back, relying on elite commandos flown in by helicopter to defend the country's biggest oil refinery at Baiji.

 With the arrival of the additional 50 forces, which the Pentagon said happened late on Wednesday, a total of about 180 of the up to 300 U.S. military forces ordered into Iraq by Obama are already on the ground.
 They are expected to take two to three weeks to carry out a preliminary assessment.